 Debit Card vs Credit Card: Best Uses of a Debit Card

 ATM withdrawals are cheaper with debit cards compared to credit cards.
-When you withdraw with your debit card, it’s free of charge if you use the ATM of your issuing bank.
-Withdrawing cash from an ATM of another bank will incur you a minimal service fee of PHP 10 to PHP 15 per transaction.
+When you withdraw money using your debit card, it’s free of charge if you use the ATM of your issuing bank.
+Withdrawing cash from an ATM of another bank will incur you a minimal service fee between PHP 10 and PHP 18 per transaction.

 Do you often splurge and max out your credit card?
 Have an unpaid credit card balance each month?